turpaultn/dcase20_task4/README.md

 - The improvement of the Couple Learning method is verified on the basis of the dcase20-task4 baseline.

 - Information about the dcase20-task4 please visit [github].
-- Information about Couple Learning please visit [paper: Couple Learning: Mean Teacher method with pseudo-labels improves semi-supervised deep learning results].
+- Information about Couple Learning please visit [paper: Couple Learning for semi-supervised sound event detection].

 ### Couple Learning model